trinitylake-io/trinitylake/docs/format/location.md

 4. Concatenate the prefix before the original file name using the `-` character.

 For example, an original file name `my-table-definition.binpb` will be transformed to `0101/0101/0101/10101100-my-table-definition.binpb`.

+Note that not all the file names will be optimized in this way.
+A few system-internal files such as the [root node file](./storage.md#root-node-file-name) will not be stored using this scheme.